Welcome outdoorsy explorers to our Coleman Sundome 3 Person Tent review!

 Dome tents provide much more protection from the wind than other designs – particularly cabin tents.

 It should stand up to reasonable winds.
-Coleman claims that it can withstand 35+ mph winds – plenty for casual camping trips.
+Coleman claims that it can withstand 35+ mph winds.
+That’s plenty for casual camping trips.

-However, this is not the tent you want to use in extremely windy weather.
+However, this is not the tent you want to use in stronger winds.
 Tents designed for truly abysmal weather are better secured to the ground and have sturdier tent poles and metal stakes.

 Handling summer heat